Codependent thinking is distorted and unhelpful. Learn to challenge codependent thoughts and replace them with positive, healthy affirmations.

 Codependents lose their individuality trying to please others.

-Codependents don’t ask for what we need – and often don’t know what they want or need.
+Codependents don’t ask for what they need – and often don’t know what they want or need.

 Codependents get obsessed with other people and their problems.